Bamboo Forum

 We are planning to start a bamboo plantation and would appreciate any helpful advise, comments, and or information offered.
 Our project total space is 100 acres.
 For example, how much water would be needed to irrigate 1 acre of Bambusa oldhamii planted at 12'x12' spacing or 302 plants per acre per year?

 Guadua bamboo requires an annual precipitation of about 2000-2500 mm.
-I do not have exact precipitation values for the other species mentioned as we do not grow them on a commercial level.
+I do not have exact precipitation values for the other species mentioned.
 As a general rule though, the most important fact about watering bamboo is not so much the volume but that it happens frequently throughout the year because unlike regular trees, bamboo doesn't like a marked dry season.

 Can Bamboo Plantations Produce Quality Timber?